chaitu983/aws-bootcamp-cruddur-2023/journal/week0.md

 - Using Budget.
 - Using Cloudwatch Alarm.
 In this case, you need to create an alarm on us-east-1 region (since it is the only region you can create an alarm for free-tier).
 You can create up to 10 free cloudwatch alarms with free-tier.

 Those 2 alarms will be helpful to identify if you are underspending/overspending.
+Also we will receive an e-mail whenever the limit(We can mention as much as we want) exceeds.

 AWS Calculator : https://calculator.aws/#/